Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 2)

 Joe and Hazel Moore

-I remember Postmaster Joe Moore as a tall, gaunt, uneasy man, but quiet in a friendly sort of way.
+I remember the new postmaster, Joe Moore, as a tall, gaunt, uneasy man, but quiet in a friendly sort of way.
 He and his family lived in a small house behind the post office.
-Joe never looked well and indeed was not well: he was suffering from tuberculosis and died October 23, 1952.
-His wife, Hazel V. Moore, succeeded him as Arenas Valley Postmaster on June 3, 1953.
+Joe never looked well and indeed was not well: he was apparently suffering from polio, ended up in an iron lung, and died October 23, 1952.
+Joe’s wife, Hazel V. Moore, succeeded him as Arenas Valley Postmaster on June 3, 1953.
 I have no idea who served as interim postmaster before Hazel took his place.

 Hazel, a thin slip of a woman with dishwater-blonde hair, was mother to three waif-like little kids, Jimmy, Charlie, and Suzy.
 Hazel always seemed tired and sad, but she was a kind woman who patiently endured the limitless curiosity of my friends and me about the larger world that she represented.
 We respected her and felt so comfortable in her presence that we easily called her “Hazel”.

-My friends and I assumed that Hazel took special interest in all our activities.
-Danny Sanders and I once proudly entered the post office to show her our latest prize, captured in our endless hunt for animals which might have become pets but never seemed to like the idea.
-The hapless creature that we wanted to introduce to Hazel was a large, angry bullsnake.
+My friends and I assumed that Hazel took special interest in all of our activities.
+Danny Sanders and I once proudly entered the post office to show her our latest prize, a large, angry bullsnake captured in our endless hunt for animals which might have become pets but never seemed to like the idea.
 Hazel’s response shocked us, and probably the snake, too: She screamed a full-throated, adrenalin-charged, phobic, death-defying scream.
 Danny and I retreated with our snake, alarmed that our invasion of the post office might have killed Hazel.

 Hazel’s daughter, Suzy, told me in an email several years ago that Hazel, who died in 1985, served for 33 years as Arenas Valley’s postmaster.
 By that time, the post office had been moved out to Highway 180, about two miles from Central, whose name was changed to Santa Clara in 1996.
 Soon after the move, the ugly old building that had was demolished and replaced by a double-wide trailer.